Healthdirect Free Australian health advice you can count on.

 When will my periods return while I'm breastfeeding?

-If you are breastfeeding your baby, your periods may not return for months or even years after childbirth.
+If you are breastfeeding your baby, your regular periods may not return for months or even years after childbirth.

 • your baby's breastfeeding pattern (how often and how long your baby is breastfeeding)